hkjorgensen/dia-samples/README.md

 dia-samples
 ===========

+A collection of interactivity-oriented samples of using Javascript.
+There is a rough progression in terms of the amount of commenting.
+From simplest to most complex: square, touch, pointer, speech, audio, geo, motion, orientation.

 The samples should be placed within a `public/dia-samples/` directory where you ran the Kattegat generator.

-The code for each sample is well-documented, and further notes are in README.md
+The code for each sample is well-documented, and further notes are in a README.md provided with each sample.
+You can also [browse the README files via Github.com](https://github.com/ClintH/dia-samples).

-You can grab the code on the [Github website](https://github.com/ClintH/dia-samples/) as a [zip](https://github.com/ClintH/dia-samples/archive/master.zip) file, or use a GitHub app.
+Download the samples from the [Github website](https://github.com/ClintH/dia-samples/) as a [zip](https://github.com/ClintH/dia-samples/archive/master.zip) file, or clone the repository with git (see below).

 ## Kattegat Generator

-If you have installed Kattegat, the samples will be automatically downloaded and put in your `public/` directory, under `dia-samples`.
-Therefore to access the samples, open up `http://localhost:3000/dia-samples/`
+If you have installed [Kattegat](https://github.com/ClintH/kattegat/), the samples will be automatically downloaded and put in the `public/dia-samples` directory.
+To try the samples, open up `http://localhost:3000/dia-samples/`

 Warning: Do not edit the samples inside the dia-samples folder.
-Instead copy them to `public\` and work on them there.
-This is so that when you update the samples, your work is not discarded.
+Instead copy a sample you want to work on to `public\` and work on it there.
+That way your work will not be overriden when you update.

-If you want to update these installed samples, run:
+If you want to update the pre-installed samples, run:

 ````
 $ grunt update